Don’t Worry About GPS Tracking You

 Not only are these devices routinely used in surveillance vans, it’s highly likely the NSA, FBI (and perhaps other government agencies) have a small fleet of aircraft readily available for dispatch anywhere to orbit over an area of interest while perhaps hearing everything from everyone.

-It’s also quite apparent that these aircraft are airborne and listening for somehting and someone almost every day.
+It’s also quite apparent that these aircraft are airborne and listening for something and someone almost every day.
 An informative and chilling article (with detailed maps) here: America is being watched from above.
 Government surveillance planes routinely circle over most major cities — but usually take the weekends off.

 Help Is On The Horizon